tractable-probabilistic-modeling/tpm2025/_pages/cfp.md

 * Theoretical and empirical analysis of TPMs
 * Connections between TPM classes
 * TPMs for responsible, robust, and explainable AI
-* TPMs for trustworthy ML
 * Approximate inference algorithms with guarantees
-* Successful applications of TPMs to real-world problems
+* Successful applications of TPMs to real-world problems,with a special focus on NeSy AI

 ## Submission Instructions
 Original papers and retrospective papers are required to follow the [style guidelines of UAI](https://www.auai.org/uai2025/submission_instructions).